ParanoidUser/codewars-handbook/docs/README.md

 ## Contribute

 Any contribution is highly appreciated you are very welcome to open issues or send pull requests.

+> *"This solution doesn't solve my kata problem!"* 😤
+>> Please open an issue or create a pull request with a working copy.

+> *"This solution has a bug!"* 😱
+>> Please open an issue or create a pull request with a fixed version.

+> *"This solution is outdated and I know a better one!"* 🤔
+>> Please open an issue or create a pull request and share it.

+> *"I didn't find a solution to my kata!"* 🙄
+>> You know what to do right? 😉 Please open an issue and I'll preoritize it.

 ## License